garious/yoink/README.md

 user requests a URL, JsAppServer looks for a resource with the same name and a '.js' extension.
 If it finds one, the server wraps the JavaScript with an HTML page that uses yoink.js to load and run that JavaScript file.
-The JavaScript file then calls 'yoink.define()' with a DOM element to display in the HTML body.
+The JavaScript file then calls `define()` with a DOM element to display in the HTML body.

 jsok